proycon/unilangforum/README.md

  * [Writing Extensions](https://www.phpbb.com/extensions/writing/)

-Modifying the phpBB3 sources should be avoided whenever possible, preferably add proper extensions instead or adapt the templates in the UniLang style (but keep this to a minimum too).
+Modifying the phpBB3 sources should be strictly avoided unless there is absolutely no other way.
+Always either write proper extensions (strongly preferred), or otherwise adapt the templates in the UniLang style ( keep this to a minimum too).